 Contact Jennifer Sweeney, Director of LEAD

-However, as a part of the LEAD program, all students are required to take two online assessments (described below) before they come to campus.
-These assessments are a Myers Briggs Type Indicator and a Financial Sophistication Assessment.
+However, as a part of the LEAD program, all students are required to take two online assessments before they come to campus:

 Neither of the assessments will take you very long, nor are they graded; these are tools that will help you understand yourself better and will give us a strong understanding of how to better serve the Champlain College student population.

 Please remember that both of these assessments, MBTI and Financial Assessment, need to be completed before you arrive on campus and are due by August 8, 2014.

 Thoughtful self-assessment is key to thriving in college and making informed and strategic educational and career decisions.
 Prior to arriving on campus, all new students complete a brief online personality inventory called the Myers-Briggs Type Indicator® (MBTI), which provides a system for understanding human behavior.
 Going through an MBTI interpretation will be helpful as students move into the Lifelong Career Management portion of the LEAD program.

 To complete the inventory, follow the directions below.
 If you do not have access to a computer or have questions, please call Career Services at (802) 860-2720, and we'll gladly mail a copy of the inventory to your home.